-The indigenous Ngöbe-Buglé people (pronounced, oh hell, we have no idea) never really integrated into modern Panamanian society either by choice or not.
+By choice or not, the indigenous Ngöbe-Buglé people (pronounced, oh hell, we have no idea) never really integrated into modern Panamanian society.
 In Boquete they’ve been pushed even further afield by the rising tide of foreigners and the rising prices that usually come with them.
 Some reports put the number of expats (mostly from the US and Canada) living in Boquete at 14% of the overall population.

 Most of the Ngöbe-Buglé in the Boquete area work on coffee plantations.
 Ngöbe-Buglé women wear primary color tops and skirts with bric-a-brac trim–it’s Raggedy Ann meets Little House on the Prairie.
-Men wear jeans and a t-shirts.
+Men wear jeans and t-shirts.
 Nothing too surprising about that.
-In indigenous groups the world over the women tend to retain traditional dress longer than the men, either by choice or not.
+In indigenous groups the world over the women tend to retain traditional dress longer than the men do.
 However, how many indigenous groups do you know of that have a wife swap fight club on the weekend?
 Well, the Ngöbe-Buglé do.

 The bare-knuckle punches are real and so are the stakes: apparently, the winner gets to inherit one of the loser’s wives and her children.
 Did we mention that the Ngöbe-Buglé are polyamorous?
 Some champion fighters are said to have more than 30 wives.
 We have no idea if the Ngöbe-Buglé women are complicit in this or simply moved around like poker chips.

 As we stood at a respectful (and safe) distance and watched increasingly inebriated men duke it out (the drunker among them did more neck hanging than fist swinging) we were plagued with questions: Is this a traditional thing or something new?
 How is the wife/prize chosen?
 Does she have any say in what’s going on?
-Is this financially driven, ego driven or sexually driven?
+Is this financially driven, ego driven, or sexually driven?
 Do other cultures do this?
-We walked away from the fight, as it devolved into two drunk men more or less slow dancing, more confused than ever.
+We walked away from the fight, as it devolved into two drunk men more or less slow dancing.
+We are still confused by it all.